dayglojesus/managedmac/index.md

 ## What is it?

-Managedmac is a module designed to make using Puppet to configure OS X simple.
+Managedmac is a Puppet module designed to make OS X configuration simple.

 You don't need to understand Puppet to use it (though it helps).